chalmers-revere/dbc2odvd/README.md

 docker run --rm -ti --net=host -v /file/to/a/file.dbc:/file.dbc dbc2odvd:latest cantools monitor /file.dbc
 ```

-## Generate a header-only library to decode/encode CAN frames
+## Generate a header-only library to decode/encode CAN frames into ODVD messages
+Pre-conditions:
-Pre-condition: A .dbc file named `myFile.dbc` is present in the current working directory.
+* A .dbc file (eg. `myFile.dbc`) is present in the current working directory.
+* A .odvd file (eg. `myFile.odvd`) is present in the current working directory.

-This file will be generated into `myFile.h`.
+This output will be generated into `myFile.hpp`.
 ```
-docker run --rm -ti -v $PWD:/in -w /in dbc2odvd:latest generateHeaderOnly.sh myFile.dbc
+docker run --rm -ti -v $PWD:/in -w /in dbc2odvd:latest generateHeaderOnly.sh myFile.dbc myFile.odvd
 ```